sallyca530/Python-API-Challenge/README.md

 #### Used student activities with my code
 #### LA - Monali help with importing API key

-#### help from tutor david Chao on scatter plots and linear regression
+#### help from tutor david Chao on WeatherPymain scatter plots and linear regression